Electrolyte imbalance: Treatment

 There are three mainstays of treatment of hyperkalemia.
 These are stabilization of cardiac cells, shift of potassium into the cells, and removal of potassium from the body.
 Stabilization of cardiac muscle cells is done by administering calcium intravenously.
 Shift of potassium into the cells is done using both insulin and albuterol inhalers.
 Excretion of potassium from the body is done using either hemodialysis, loop diuretics, or a resin that causes potassium to be excreted in the fecal matter.

 Hypokalemia

 The most common electrolyte disturbance, hypokalemia means that the concentration of potassium is <3.5 mEq/L. It often occurs concurrently with low magnesium levels.

 Causes

 Low potassium is caused by increased excretion of potassium, decreased consumption of potassium rich foods, movement of potassium into the cells, or certain endocrine diseases.
 Excretion is the most common cause of hypokalemia and can be caused by diuretic use, metabolic acidosis, diabetic ketoacidosis, hyperaldosteronism, and renal tubular acidosis.
 Potassium can also be lost through vomiting and diarrhea.

 Symptoms

 Hypokalemia is often asymptomatic, and symptoms may not appear until potassium concentration is <2.5 mEq/L. Typical symptoms consist of muscle weakness and cramping.
-Low potassium can also cause cardiac arrythmias.
+Low potassium can also cause cardiac arrhythmias.